Download eBooks & Wiring Diagrams (FREE)

 FMM & TIP Additional Advice

-2. Driving Baja First, Then Ferry Over To The Mainland?
+Driving Baja First, Then Ferry Over to the Mainland?

-• You will need to get your TIP in La Paz, where the ferry leaves for the Mexican Mainland.
+- You must get your TIP in La Paz, where the ferry leaves for the Mexican Mainland.

-• NONE of the immigration offices in La Paz issue FMMs.
-If you forgot to get your FMM at the USA/Mexican border, you will have to drive all the way back to the border to get your FMM.
+- NONE of the immigration offices in La Paz issue FMMs.
+If you forgot to get your FMM at the USA/Mexican border, you must drive back to the border to get your FMM.

 Mexico is a relatively safe country for tourists.
-But the border areas in Mexico are notorious for targeting tourists on the road at night.
+However, the border areas in Mexico are notorious for targeting tourists on the road at night.

-It is way too easy to miss the INM office for your FMM and end up in a Mexican city without the proper immigration form.
-After checking out of the US and before entering Mexico, you need to keep you eyes open for the INM office.
+It is too easy to miss the INM office for your FMM and end up in a Mexican city without the proper immigration form.
+After checking out of the US and before entering Mexico, you need to keep your eyes open for the INM office.

 If you don’t see it, park your vehicle and ask.